-Liane Carroll (born 1964 in London, England) is an English pianist/vocalist who grew up in a musical family in Hastings, East Sussex.
+Liane Carroll (born 9 February 1964 in London, England) is an English pianist/vocalist who grew up in a musical family in Hastings, East Sussex.
 She started learning the piano at the age of three and has been a professional singer, pianist and composer since she was 15.
-In 1998 she joined and toured overseas with Trevor Watts’ Moiré Music band.
+In 1998 she joined Trevor Watts’ Moiré Music band and toured overseas with them.

 Carroll has worked with many artists ranging from Sir Paul McCartney and Gerry Rafferty to Ladysmith Black Mambazo.
 She has also performed as the lead vocalist and Wurlitzer keyboardist for the drum and bass band London Elektricity.
 She is a regular performer at Ronnie Scott's Jazz Club and the 606 Club in London, and has made several albums.